-For all the reasons above, staff believes the issuance of this lease will not substantially interfere with Public Trust needs at this location, at this time, and for the term of the proposed lease; is consistent with the common law Public Trust Doctrine; and is in the best interests of the State.
+For all the reasons above, staff believes approval of this lease assignment will not substantially interfere with Public Trust needs at this location, at this time, nor for the remaining term of this lease; is consistent with the common law Public Trust Doctrine; and is in the best interest of the state.

-1 The BCDC Corte Madera Baylands Conceptual Sea Level Rise Adaptation Strategy, 2013, explains that these wetlands at the mouth of Corte Madera Creek help to reduce wave height and energy from the San Francisco Bay.
+&lt;sup>1The BCDC Corte Madera Baylands Conceptual Sea Level Rise Adaptation Strategy, 2013, explains that these wetlands at the mouth of Corte Madera Creek help to reduce wave height and energy from the San Francisco Bay.